 Where I Stayed

 I stayed at Cape Byron YHA.
 It’s a great place to base yourself and chill out in Byron Bay.
 From here, I could easily walk around the city, beaches, and up to the Cape Byron Lighthouse.
-I had a private room with an ensuite, as I wanted time to myself and to be able to get up extra early to see the sunrise at the lighthouse without disturbing anyone.
+I had a private room with an ensuite, as I wanted time to myself and to get up extra early to see the sunrise at the lighthouse without disturbing anyone.

 Facilities